Creating a Community Language School

 Find a venue for your school

-Please note: Schools which are teaching the same language cannot operate within 2km of each other.
+Please note: To join the Schools which are teaching the same language cannot operate within 2km of each other.

 If a public school agrees to host your CLS, you will be required to sign a Community Use Agreement.
 This is a contract between your organisation and the host school, so it is important that you familiarise yourself with the Terms of this contract - have a look at one here.